dalealleshouse/zero-to-devops/README.md

 specifies the number of desired pod replicas.
 K8S continually monitors *Replica Sets* and adjusts the number of replicas accordingly.

 A K8S [*Deployment*](https://kubernetes.io/docs/user-guide/deployments/) is a
-higher level object that defines both *Pod*s and *Replica Set*s.
+higher level object that encompasses both *Pod*s and *Replica Set*s.
 The commands below create *Deployment*s for each container in the demo system.

 ``` powershell
 kubectl run html-frontend --image=html-frontend:1.0 --port=80